vipulgupta2048/SugarPort/README.md

 ```shell
 python3 -u offline_checker.py | tee output.txt
 ```
 - Enter your `GitHub` username when prompted.
+(Example - `vipulgupta2048`)
-- Enter one or more repository names that you have forked when prompted (Press `enter` to stop adding to the list)
+- Enter one or more repository names that you have forked from [Sugar Labs](https://github.com/sugarlabs) when prompted (Press `enter` to stop adding to the list)
 - Every repository listed which is forked under the username provided will be cloned.
 - Fix the errors and anomalies listed, get the changes committed and pushed to your fork.
-When ready, press either 'r' to run the tests again or 'y' to make a pull request.
+When ready, press either `r` to run the tests again or `y` to make a pull request.
-- When the list is exhausted, and the script has finished execution output.txt is generated containing the result of the analysis.
+- When the list is exhausted, and the script has finished execution `output.txt` is generated containing the result of the analysis.

 ## License
 The source code is under [GPLv3 or later](https://github.com/vipulgupta2048/SugarPort/blob/master/COPYING)